hacss/hacss/guides/cli.md

 specified, Hacss output will be written to the standard output.

 #### ```<sources>```
 The [glob](https://www.npmjs.com/package/glob) pattern specified here will be used to search for source files from which to produce the stylesheet.
+You can also specify a series of globs.